 Discover if your organization and project are eligible for funding.

-- A charitable organization or public foundation registered as a charity by the Canada Revenue Agency
+- a charitable organization or foundation registered with the Canada Revenue Agency

 - A First Nation

 - A Chartered Community Council, operating under the Métis Nation of Ontario